svnday/Portfolio_challenge/README.md

 # Portfolio_challenge

+For the second week of my Full-Stack Developer bootcamp we were tasked with making our own portfolio website from scratch.
+This repository is for that task!

+Below are the acceptance criteria for reference:

 AS AN employer
 I WANT to view a potential employee's deployed portfolio of work samples SO THAT I can review samples of their work and assess whether they're a good candidate for an open position